 For liver tumors and testicular cancer in rats, a series of 3M studies would justify placing the same figure at 3.3 and 14 ppt respectively, for a one-in-a-million chance of these diseases occurring above background levels.

-Fourteen parts per trillion are New Jersey's minimum safety level for PFOA in drinking water, and also the average concentration of the stuff an American would be drinking daily to reach the blood plasma level recorded by the EPA for the general population.
+Fourteen parts per trillion are New Jersey's minimum safety level for PFOA exposure, and also the average concentration of the chemicals an American would ingest daily to reach the blood plasma level recorded by the EPA for the general population.

 This means that increases in dosage seem to have a more noticeable impact on the lower values, with adverse effects even reaching a plateau with higher exposure.
 Basically, the difference between having 20 ppt or 50 ppt in your blood would seem more significant than between 200 ppt and 500 ppt.

 Another state to conduct its own assessment of the PFAS threat was Michigan.
 The panel of scientists employed by the state, drawing heavily from the C8 finds as well as a number of other studies, found the minimum safe advisory issued by the EPA to be insufficiently cautious, and also noted that most members of the PFAS family should be considered for regulation, despite limited toxicological data.

 Per- and poly-fluoroalkyl substances stay in the environment and in the human body for long periods of time.
 Researchers have demonstrated that short-chain PFAS chemicals that can act like established cancer-causing chemicals.
 The mechanisms include different ways the human-made chemicals disrupt biological activity, such as by changing DNA, weakening the immune system, inducing chronic inflammation, causing cells to proliferate, or altering normal communication between cells.